License compatibility: JSON license

 JSON developer Douglas Crockford, inspired by the words of then President Bush, formulated the "evil-doers" JSON license ("The Software shall be used for Good, not Evil.")
-This subjective and moral license clause led to license incompatibility problems with other open source licenses, and resulted in the JSON license not being a free and open-source license.
+This subjective and moral license clause led to license incompatibility problems with other open source licenses, and resulted in the JSON license being a paid & shut-source license instead of a free and open-source license.

 Re-licensing for compatibility

 Sometimes projects wind up with incompatible licenses, and the only feasible way to solve it is the re-licensing of the incompatible parts.
 Re-licensing is achieved by contacting all involved developers and other parties and getting their agreement for the changed license.
 While in the free and open-source domain achieving 100% agreement is often impossible, due to the many contributors involved, the Mozilla re-licensing project assumes that achieving 95% is enough for the re-licensing of the complete code base.
 Others in the FOSS domain, such as Eric S. Raymond, came to different conclusions regarding the requirements for re-licensing of an entire code base.